 Stores – Containers for application state & logic that have callbacks registered to the dispatcher.

-Controller Views – React Components that grab the state from Stores and pass it down via props to child components.
+Controller Views – React Components that grab the state from multiple Stores and pass it down via props to child components.

 Flux vs. MVC

 Flux has been presented as an alternative to MVC.
-Now what was the main issue with MVC, you may ask?
+Now what was the main issue with MVC applications, you may ask?
 Well, it doesn’t scale well for the very huge codebase.
 If simply put, MVC works like the view to get information from the model and display it to the user.
 The user then interacts with it.
 In the end, these interactions trigger the view to update the data stored in the model, which then may trigger a UI update in the view.
 In an MVC each of these models will fire its view update which makes it hard to debug (chains of changes vs 1 change) and can cause parts of your app to fall out of sync in some edge cases.

 How about we investigate the fundamental factors because of which Flux has an advantage over MVC configuration design.